 Transition to stage 3: Croatia, Estonia, Hungary, Latvia, Lithuania, Poland, Slovak Republic are on the way to joining the developed economies in Stage 3.

-Stage 3: Innovation driven stage where the countries compete with new and unique products to be able to sustain higher wages and cost of living.
-The Eastern European countries which made it to this stage include the Czech Republic and Slovenia
+Stage 3: Innovation-driven stage where the countries compete with new and unique products to be able to sustain higher wages and cost of living.
+The Eastern European countries which made it to this stage include the Czech Republic and Slovenia.

-This analysis helps identify countries that are more likely to offer cost advantages in an outsourcing engagement (countries in stages 1 to 2), and which may not be as financially attractive, such as Czech Republic and Slovenia.
-At the same time, top level analysis is not sufficient to evaluate how educated the population is, or intricacies of doing business in those countries.
+This analysis helps identify countries that are more likely to offer cost advantages in an outsourcing engagement (countries in stages 1 to 2), and which may not be as financially attractive, such as the Czech Republic and Slovenia.
+At the same time, toplevel analysis is not sufficient to evaluate how educated the population is, or intricacies of doing business in those countries.
 This is why a more detailed analysis of each Eastern European country is provided below in ascending order of their Global Competitiveness Index ranking in 2010-2011.

 A relatively small country with only 3.8 million people, Bosnia and Herzegovina generated only $4,300 GDP per capita in 2009.
 Nevertheless, the quality of math and science education put it on 36th position in the overall ranking, while total tax rate pushes it even higher to the 23rd position.
-Simplicity of hiring and firing practices also stands out.
+The simplicity of hiring and firing practices also stands out.